 While determining shale gas impacts on a specific species or group of species is more complicated than just overlaying site locations, core habitats and threats, these numbers suggest that a substantial proportion of rare plant and animal species could be affected by the development of shale gas in Pennsylvania.
 Species of isolated habitats and those requiring specific habitat resources may be most threatened.

-In 2013, the Conservancy initiated an ecological assessment of areas of high conservation value that would likely be impacted by activities associated with natural gas development and production.
-This two-year effort produced a baseline assessment of target sites within 35 high-value ecological areas in 26 counties.
+In 2013, thanks to the generosity of the Richard King Mellon Foundation and other private funders, the Conservancy launched a baseline ecological assessment of areas of high conservation value that would likely be impacted by activities associated with natural gas development and production.

-The report on WPC’s shale gas impacts assessment monitoring activities is available for download.
-Methods, research objectives and findings are found in this report.
-For site-specific water quality data and ecological information from assessment and monitoring activities within the focal areas, please contact us at firstname.lastname@example.org.
+The report on WPC’s second round of monitoring for shale gas impacts is available for download.
+Methods, research objectives and findings are included in this report.
+Explore the focal areas and learn more about the data collected at our monitoring sites.
+For more information on site-specific water quality data or ecological information from assessment and monitoring activities within the focal areas, please contact us at firstname.lastname@example.org.